grnut/azure-storage-av-automation/README.md

     * The script also deploys the ARM template.

-> :warning: During execution .zip files (ScanHttpServer.zip, ScanUploadedBlobFunction.zip) will be created in their respective folders.
+> :warning: During execution, .zip files (ScanHttpServer.zip, ScanUploadedBlobFunction.zip) will be created in their respective folders.
 >
 >If the deployment fails for any reason then these zip files need to be deleted before running the script again.
 This is because if the script is run twice in a row without this step then the zip will "double up" it's contents and fail to be read properly in Azure.